KGKalani/JavaSpringBootBasics/README.md

 # JavaSpringBootBasics
-This is a Spring Boot Project which discuss about spring boot basics things
+This is a Spring Boot Project which demo about spring boot basics things